PhD research at Cambridge and Groningen

 I will develop my current work on finance and distributive justice.
 In the past decades, political philosophers have debated what metric should be used for the intersubjective comparison of distributive shares.
 Philosophers have put forward detailed theories that focus on the distribution of welfare, economic resources, capabilities, social power and standing, but have largely neglected money and finance.
 This is a striking departure from our everyday moral and political discourse, and I think it is a mistake.
 In this part of my research, I synthesize recent debates in the developing field of Philosophy of Finance to argue against the neglect of money and finance from John Rawls’ A Theory of Justice onwards.

 I will also develop a critical historical account of the past decade of banking reform.
-This research will take place at the interface of political philosophy, politics and economics.
+This research will take place at the interface of political philosophy and political economy.
 The research will bring out how outdated economic ideas continue to drive policy thinking by governments, central banks and the Basel Committee.
 I use case-studies on topics such as monetary policy, the regulation of mortgages and offshore financial institutions.
-The political argument will be grounded in my work in political philosophy.